eclipse-equinox/p2/README.md

 ## Overview

-p2 provides an extensible provisioning platform for Eclipse components and Eclpise based applications.
+p2 provides an extensible provisioning platform for Eclipse components and Eclipse-based applications.

 It including a state of the art dependency resolver based on SAT4J, a mechanism to perform transactional state changes, an extensible set of actions.